suusanp/stealth-health/m5/prototype.md

 - **Data Isolation**: It ensures data is stored within the app's sandbox, preventing access by other apps and safeguarding against unauthorized data breaches.

-- **easy Dynamic Management**: The following segments of our code demonstrate how we securely handle user data, such as age range, gender, height, weight, and fitness goals.
+- **Easy Dynamic Management**: The following segments of our code demonstrate how we securely handle user data, such as age range, gender, height, weight, and fitness goals.

     ```javascript
     export const getPersonalInfo = async () => {